Chapter Seven: The Consistency of the Kingdom

 12 Those who are against freedom believe that its outcome will hurt them, which cannot be true.
 But those who are for freedom, even if they are misguided in how to defend it, are siding with the one thing in this world which is true.
 Whenever anyone can listen fairly to both sides of any issue, he will make the right decision.
 This is because he has the answer.
 Conflict can seem to be interpersonal, but it must be intrapersonal first.

 13 The term "intrapersonal" is an ego term because "personal" implies "of one person" and not of others.
 "Interpersonal" has a similar error in that it refers to something that exists among different or separate people.
 When we spoke before of the extremely personal nature of revelation, we followed this statement immediately with a description of the inevitable outcomes of the revelation in terms of sharing.
 A person conceives of himself as separate largely because he perceives of himself as bounded by a body.
-Only if he perceives himself as a mind can this be overcome.
+Only if he perceives himself as a mind can [he overcome this].
 Then he is free to use terms like "intramental" and "intermental" without seeing them as different or conflicting, because minds can be in perfect accord.

 14 Outside the Kingdom, the law which prevails inside it is adapted to "what you project you believe."
 This is its teaching form, since outside the Kingdom teaching is mandatory because learning is essential.
 This form of the law clearly implies that you will learn what you are from what you have projected onto others and therefore believe they are.
 In the Kingdom there is no teaching or learning because there is no belief.
 There is only certainty.
 God and His Sons, in the surety of being, know that what you project you are.
 That form of the law is not adapted at all, being the law of creation.
 God Himself created the law by creating by it.
 And His Sons, who create like Him, follow it gladly, knowing that the increase of the Kingdom depends on it just as their own creation did.